Adansonia digitata: In culture

 Along the Zambezi, the tribes believed that baobabs were upright and too proud.
 The gods became angry and uprooted them and threw them back into the ground upside-down.
 Evil spirits now cause bad luck to anyone that picks up the sweet white flowers.
 More specifically, a lion will kill them.
 In Kafue National Park, one of the largest baobabs is known as "Kondanamwali" or the "tree that eats maidens".
 The tree fell in love with four beautiful maidens.
 When they reached puberty, they made the tree jealous by finding husbands.
 So, one night, during a thunderstorm, the tree opened its trunk and took the maidens inside.
 A rest house has been built in the branches of the tree.
 On stormy nights, the crying of the imprisoned maidens can still be heard.

 Some people believe that women living in kraals where baobabs are plentiful will have more children.
 This belief is scientifically plausible as those women will have better access to the tree's vitamin-rich leaves and fruit to complement a vitamin-deficient diet.

 The tree also plays a role in Antoine De Saint-Exupéry's fictional children's book, The Little Prince.
 In the story, baobabs are described as dangerous plants which must be weeded out from the good plants, lest they overcome a small planet and even break it to pieces.

 Prominent specimens

 A number of individual baobab trees attract sightseers due to their age, size, history, location or isolated occurrence.

+Cape Verde

+There is a large baobab tree in the town of Santa Maria on the island of Sal, Cape Verde islands.